pipeargill/Open-Source-Fursuit/README.md

 This project revolves around adapting the 3M 6000 series respirator mask into a versatile platform for building cosplay and fursuit heads.
 I’ve discovered that wearing a respirator mask, especially for seasonal allergies, is not only more comfortable than taking allergy medications but also provides a unique opportunity to design custom headgear that attaches securely to a mask.

-The 3M masks are comfortable, affordable, feature an anti-fog exhaust port, and have adjustable straps, making them ideal for attaching various 3D-printed head designs.
+The 3M masks are affordable, fairly comfortable, feature an anti-fog exhaust port, and have adjustable straps; making them ideal for attaching various 3D-printed head designs.
 The aim of this project is to create modular adapters and accessories that allow the creation of custom cosplay, fursuit, or cyberwear designs that can be easily attached to the mask, with plans to integrate electronics and additional functionality.

 Current Development